smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 }
 ```

 It'd be app's responsibility to map vehicle data object to corresponding vehicle data struct.
 Struct definition would be provided by OEM to the OEM app.
 This solution is acceptable only for OEM apps since the intent is provide quick access to OEM specific vehicle data to **OEM ONLY** apps.
-This approach discourages OEM to use it for other vehicle data items which other app partners would want to utilize as well.
+Due to need of additional processing at OEM app side, this approach discourages OEM to use it for other vehicle data items which other app partners would want to utilize as well.
 In order to provide getter/setter specific to new vehicle data item, it'd still need to be added to SDL core and proxy as a static data entry, which in turn would be beneficial for the project's evolution.

 ## Impact on existing code
 * SDL core would need to add support to download and parse the new JSON schema for vehicle data.
 SDL would either keep the existing vehicle data items in HMI/Mobile API and only use this approach for new vehicle data items or totally replace the way vehicle data items are compiled and validated by SDL.
 Instead of using the hard coded xml file, valid vehicle data type would be fetched from mapping file over the cloud. (there would be a local copy for the initial build).
 The interface between SDL and HMI needs to be updated while passing _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ requests to include return data type and reference keys.